isleofcode/ember-cordova/pages/setup_guide.md

 ember cdv:platform add browser #experimental
 ```

-Cordova working relies on the cordova.js script being injected.
-By default, this happens using ember cdv commands.
-Your vanilla ember build && ember s commands will not inject cordova.js by design.

 #### A note on adding the Android platform
 When you try to add the Android platform you may receive the following error: `Error validating package name.
 Package name must look like: com.company.Name`.
-This can be resolved by setting the `id` property on the `widget` node in the Ember Cordova `config.xml`
+This can be resolved by setting the `id` property on the `widget` node in the Ember Cordova `config.xml` to a domain structure.

 For example: